dong200k/Phaser_Game/server/devdocs/MapCreation.md

 2. Set the file location to "server/assets/tilemaps".
 3. Give the file a name and make sure that the file type is .tmx.

+Note: Depending on how you saved your tileset image, Tiled may ask you to relocate your image file the next time you open the tmx file.

 ### The tilemap json file

 The tilemap json file is the file that will be read by our server.